 The traffic in our lane was moving faster for a moment and we pulled ahead of him.
 I turned on the heat.
 No smell.
 At least we could be warm in our misery.
 The left lane sped up, but we never saw that truck again.

 Headache.
 Toothache.
 Stop.
 Go.
 Stop.
 Go.
 I desperately needed a bathroom.
-Sally was stressed about the test she had to take.
+My wife was stressed about the test she had to take.
 It truly felt like a night that would never end.
 We were only 20 or 30 miles from Dillon and the trip had already taken longer than our entire ride out.

 We eventually got to Idaho Springs.
 Traffic thinned out for some reason, but the road was still busy.
 Every couple of miles or so, things would jam up for a couple hundred yards and then open up again.
 It was very dark and the road was twisty with some steep slopes.
 I guess this explains why so many of the drivers were riding their brakes constantly.
 This just caused more backups because it was impossible to tell, when their brake lights went on, if they were braking to stop or just using their brake to control their speed.
 The speed limit was 65, but some of these people were going closer to 40.